-No convincing evidence has yet emerged to prove that this was ever part of the Chain Home early warning system and it is likely that Tantallon is being confused with the Chain Home site at Drone Hill on Coldingham Moor, not all that far distant to the east.
+NOTE: This facility was never part of the Chain Home or Chain Low early warning systems and, where confusion exists, it is likely that Tantallon is being confused with the Chain Home site at Drone Hill on Coldingham Moor, not all that far distant to the east.

 Why Radar Research At Tantallon?